I Feel Called! What Should I Do Next?

 I feel called to be a priest!
 What should I do next?

-♦ Join us at the Response Program or St. Joseph Club
+♦ Join us at the Response Program

 Meet other men at your stage of life who are asking the same questions and wrestling with the same decisions.
 I cannot emphasize enough how helpful this can be!

-And...
-Consider this:
+And... consider this:

 When one’s intuition leads him to consider whether God is calling him to priesthood there are many things to be considered.
 There are many reasons why one might feel that he is meant to be a priest, but the most important question to ask is whether God himself desires this.
 In other words, has the discerner (This term is used frequently by those who are considering a vocation to the priesthood.
 The discernment process helps a young man to sort out "God's call for him.") felt deep within his heart a calling to the vocation of priesthood, which may very well come unexpectedly or against one’s own expectations?
 Nearly all priests will describe priesthood as fascinating, and this can make it very attractive, but each discerner must ask whether Jesus is calling them to priesthood or they are drawn to it by mere fascination.